Nürnberger Flugdienst

 Nürnberger Flugdienst was a German regional airline that operated between 1974 and 1992.

 Its fleet included planes ranging from the Beechcraft King Air up to the Boeing 757.

 It was for a long time the dominant airline at Nuremberg Airport.

 History

 NFD was founded in 1974.
+NFD in 1975 began operations with a Piper seneca in 1974, with multiple Cessna 414s.
+Following two accidents at NFD the company restructured in the summer of 1979.
 During its initial years, it served 32 destination and dominated Nuremberg Airport.

 The logo was designed by the Academy of Fine Arts, Nuremberg.
 In 1993, it merged with Dortmunder Reise- und Industrieflug (RFG) resulted in the creation of Eurowings.
 Eurowings used NFD's ICAO and IATA codes since the International Air Transport Association had not approved them yet.